Dark (TV series)

-Dark is a German science fiction thriller television series co-created by Baran bo Odar and Jantje Friese.
+Dark is a German science fiction mystery thriller television series created by Baran bo Odar and Jantje Friese.
 It ran for three seasons from 2017 to 2020.
-The story follows characters from the fictional town of Winden, Germany, as they pursue the truth in the aftermath of a child's disappearance.
-They follow connections between four estranged families to unravel a sinister time travel conspiracy which spans several generations.
-The series explores the existential implications of time and its effect on human nature.
-It features an ensemble cast.
+The story primarily follows four families from the fictional town of Winden, Germany, as they pursue the truth in the aftermath of a child's disappearance, unraveling a sinister time travel conspiracy that spans several generations.
+The series explores the existential implications of time and its effect on human nature and life, with its plot structure making prominent use of the bootstrap paradox.
+It features a large ensemble cast led by Louis Hofmann.

 Dark debuted on 1 December 2017 on Netflix; it is the service's first German-language original series.
 The second season was released on 21 June 2019, while the third and final season was released on 27 June 2020.

-Dark received critical acclaim, with praise for its tone, visuals, acting, casting, musical score, and the ambition and complexity of its narrative.
-The series' ending also received critical praise, with many calling it a "satisfying" conclusion.
+Dark has received critical acclaim for its performances, casting, direction, writing, tone, visuals, themes, musical score, and the ambition and complexity of its narrative structure.
+It has been nominated for and won several awards.
 In 2021, the BBC ranked the series as the 58th greatest TV series of the 21st century.

 Overview

-Children start vanishing from the German town of Winden, bringing to light the fractured relationships, double lives, and the dark pasts of four families living there, and unfurling a mystery that spans four generations.
+Children start vanishing from the German town of Winden, bringing to light the fractured relationships, double lives, and dark pasts of four families living there and unfurling a mystery that spans four generations.

 The first season begins in 2019, but later grows to include 1986 and 1953 via time travel, when members of the show's central families become aware of a wormhole in the cave system beneath the local nuclear power plant.
 During the first season, secrets are revealed concerning the Kahnwald, Nielsen, Doppler, and Tiedemann families, and their lives begin crumbling as their ties are exposed.
 The conspiracy involves the missing children and the history of the town and its citizens.

-The second season continues the intertwining families' attempts to reunite with their missing loved ones, several months after the first-season finale, in 2020, 1987 and 1954, respectively.
-Additional story-lines are set in 2053 and 1921.
+The second season continues the families' attempts to reunite with their missing loved ones several months after the first-season finale, in 2020, 1987 and 1954, respectively.
+Additional storylines are set in 2053 and 1921.
 The second season introduces Sic Mundus Creatus Est, a major faction in the ongoing battle for the ultimate fate of the people of Winden and the world.
-The season counts down towards the apocalypse.
+The season counts down to the apocalypse.

 The third season follows the four families across time in the wake of the apocalypse in 2020.
 It introduces a parallel world tethered to the first.
-The third season continues the 1954, 1987, 2020 and 2053 storylines in the first world, while also adding a new 1888 storyline and 2019 and 2052 in the second world, as the factions further their own desires for each world.
-The season also showcases the main events between all of these years, continuing the events of the season while also serving as backstory for the events of the first two seasons.
+The third season continues the 1954, 1987, 2020, and 2053 storylines in the first world, while also adding a new 1888 storyline and two 2019 and 2052 storylines in the second world, as the factions further their own desires for each world.
+The season also showcases the main events across all of these years, continuing the events of the season while also serving as backstory for the events of the first two seasons.